-All South Carolina public schools serving grades K-12 were eligible to participate in the South Carolina FitnessGram project.
-Each school was asked to conduct fitness testing and record health-related fitness data for students enrolled in physical education class.
-Physical education teachers implemented six fitness test items in grades 5, 8 and in the high school physical education course required for graduation.
-Only height and weight were measured for second grade students.
+All South Carolina public schools serving grades K-12 are eligible to participate in the South Carolina FitnessGram project.
+Each school is asked to conduct fitness testing and record health-related fitness data for students enrolled in physical education class.
+Physical education teachers should implement six fitness test items in grades 5, 8 and in the high school physical education course required for graduation.
+Only height and weight are measured for second grade students.